Products, Features and Services

 We tend to write about our available software and hardware frequently.
 (Go figure.)
 So it’s important that we’re consistent in how we reference them.

 When referencing products that have “Hudl” in the name, you only need to use the full name the first time.
-Shortening to “Assist” and “Focus” is acceptable on subsequent mentions within the same content piece or product interface.
+Shortening to “Assist” and “Focus” for example, is acceptable on subsequent mentions within the same content piece or product interface.

 These are the names (with proper capitalization) of our products: